-In 2004, we added a new component to the collaboration: a "4/2" program.
 In the 4/2 program, students finish their degree in physics at Millersville before streamlined admission to the two year master's degree program in the Penn State Graduate School of Engineering Science.
 Over the past five years, we have sent nine students to Penn State, all in the 4/2 program.

-The 4/2 Program combines a Bachelor of Science in Physics with a Master of Science in Engineering.
+The 4/2 Program combines a Bachelor of Science in Physics with a Master of Science in Engineer-ing.
 In this program, the student spends 4 years at MU, earning a Bachelor of Science in Physics degree.
-Upon completion of the MU degree, the student enters the graduate program of the Pennsylvania State University (Penn State) Engineering Science and Mechanics Graduate Department, as a Master's Degree candidate.
+Upon completion of the MU degree, the student enters the graduate program of the Penn-sylvania State University (Penn State) Engineering Science and Mechanics Graduate Department, as a Master's Degree candidate.
 The master's degree is designed for completion within two years.
-Since students may transfer up to six MU credits in physics or mathematics to the Penn State program, the time to the master's degree can be shortened by careful planning.
+Since students may transfer up to six MU credits in physics or mathematics to the Penn State pro-gram, the time to the master's degree can be shortened by careful planning.